 For those planning to practice in a state requiring licensure, candidates are responsible for ensuring compliance with states' laws/statutes relative to licensure.
 At minimum, a candidate must apply for licensure through that state's licensure board for clinical/medical laboratory scientists or Histotechnologist if applicable.
+Currently, California, Florida, Hawaii, Louisiana, Montana, Nevada, New York, North Dakota, Tennessee, and West Virginia are the only states with laboratory personnel licensure.
+However, this is subject to change so, it is always best practice to check the laws governing your chosen state of employment.

-West Virginia does require state licensure for laboratory personnel and students will apply and receive a trainee license, while in the program, for clinical rotations.
-It is your responsibility to seek state licensure if required for post graduation employment.
+West Virginia does require state licensure for laboratory personnel and students will apply and receive a trainee license, while in the program, for clinical rotations through the West Virginia Department of Health and Human Resources.
+It is your responsibility to seek state licensure, if required, for post-graduation employment.
+For the state of West Virginia, licensure information can be found at https://dhhr.wv.gov/ols/regulatory/Pages/Licensure.aspx.

-Steps to follow in seeking a state license for post graduation employment are:
+Steps to follow in seeking a state license for post-graduation employment are: